Joako360/osm2city/doc/manual/parameters.rst

 -----------------
 Rectify Buildings
 -----------------
-Rectify angles of corners in buildings to 90 degrees as far as possible (configurable).
+Rectifies angles of corners in buildings to 90 degrees as far as possible (configurable).
 This operation works on existing buildings as mapped in OSM.
 It corrects human errors during mapping, when angles are not straight 90 degrees (which they are in reality for the major part of corners).
 I.e. there is no new information added, only existing information corrected.

 This operation is mainly used for eye-candy and to allow easier 3-D visualization.
 It can be left out if you feel that the OSM mappers have done a good job / used good tooling.
 On the other hand the processing time compared to other operations is negligible.